ampproject/wg-performance/.github/ISSUE_TEMPLATE/meeting-agenda-notes.md

 ---
 name: Meeting Agenda/Notes
-about: Used to track the agenda for Working Group meetings and record notes from the meeting.
+about: Used to track the agenda for Working Group meetings and record notes.
 title: Meeting YYYY-MM-DD
 labels: 'Type: Meeting'
 assignees: ''